ZhongYu-Du/New-Phy-Seed-bank-meta/README.md

 # The seed germination spectrum of alpine plants: a global meta-analysis

-This repository stores all information related to the manuscript *The seed germination spectrum of alpine plants: a global meta-analysis*, including raw data, `R` scripts to process and analyse data, and `Rmarkdown` files to create the manuscript.
+This repository stores all information related to the publication *The seed germination spectrum of alpine plants: a global meta-analysis*, including raw data, `R` scripts to process and analyse data, and `Rmarkdown` files to create the manuscript.